simple-xmpp/node-simple-xmpp/readme.md

 ```

 #### Chat
-Event emitted when somebody sends a chat message to you
+Event emitted when somebody sends a chat message to you (either a direct message or a private pessage from a MUC)

 ```javascript
 xmpp.on('chat', function(from, message) {